Behavioral Story Mining Prompts: Build a STAR Story Bank

 Common mistakes

-- Asking AI to invent stories instead of mine your own — you cannot defend invented details under follow-up.
+• Asking AI to invent stories instead of mining your own — you cannot defend invented details under follow-up.

-- Building 2-3 stories and trying to fit them to every question — interviewers spot it.
+• Building 2-3 stories and stretching them across every question — interviewers spot the reuse.

-- Skipping the freshness audit — stories you wrote 6 months ago drift from how you would tell them today.
+• Skipping the freshness audit — a story you wrote 6 months ago has drifted from how you would tell it today.

-- Under-compressing — a 5-minute story burns the interviewer’s time budget.
+• Under-compressing — a 5-minute story burns the interviewer’s time budget (an Amazon round is roughly 2 questions in 60 minutes).

-- Mining the same year repeatedly — older stretch projects often beat recent ones for impact.
+• Mining only the last year — older stretch projects often beat recent ones on impact.

 How to push results further

-- Mine in writing, not in your head.
-Memory plus AI prompts surfaces 3x more events than free recall.
+• Mine in writing, not in your head.
+Memory plus AI prompting surfaces far more events than free recall alone.

-- Write the result line first.
-If you cannot name the outcome in one sentence, the story is not ready.
+• Write the result line first.
+If you can’t name the outcome in one sentence, the story isn’t ready.

-- Rehearse out loud, alone, on a timer.
-Story length feels different spoken than written.
+• Rehearse out loud, alone, on a timer.
+Spoken length is nothing like the page.

-- Test stories on a friend or fellow candidate.
-If they ask “and so what?” the result line is weak.
+• Test a story on a friend.
+If they ask “and so what?”, your result line is weak.

 FAQ

-- How many stories do I need?: 8-12, each covering 2-3 themes.
-Less than 6 and you will reuse stories visibly; more than 15 and you cannot keep them fresh.
+• How many stories do I need?: 8-12, each covering 2-3 themes.
+Under 6 and you reuse stories visibly; over 15 and you can’t keep them fresh.
+For an Amazon loop specifically, aim for at least 1-2 strong examples that map to the heaviest of the 16 Leadership Principles.

-- How recent must my stories be?: Most should be from the last 2-3 years.
-1 older story for a high-impact event is fine; older than 5 years feels stale.
+• How recent must my stories be?: Most from the last 2-3 years.
+One older story is fine for a genuinely high-impact event; anything past 5 years tends to feel stale.

-- Can I use stories from school / side projects?: New grads yes; experienced candidates only if the side project has scope comparable to work projects.
+• Can I use stories from school or side projects?: New grads, yes.
+Experienced candidates, only if the project’s scope is comparable to your work projects.

-- How do I handle stories where the outcome was bad?: Failure stories are valuable IF you can name the learning and the behavior change.
-No learning = no story.
+• How do I handle a story where the outcome was bad?: Failure stories are valuable if you can name the learning and the behavior change.
+No learning, no story.

-- Should AI generate full STAR answers?: AI should structure your raw input into STAR, not invent details.
-Always verify every claim is one you can defend.
+• Should AI generate full STAR answers from scratch?: No. AI should structure your raw input into STAR, not invent details.
+Verify every claim is one you can defend under a Bar Raiser’s follow-up.

-- How often should I refresh the story bank?: Every 6-12 months, or anytime you start a new loop.
+• How often should I refresh the bank?: Every 6-12 months, or any time you start a new loop.
 Old stories drift from your current voice.